lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    The first command includes all of the atoms of type one (i.e. all the atoms here) in a group named *carbon_atoms*.
+    The first command includes all the atoms of type 1 (i.e. all the atoms here) in a group named *carbon_atoms*.
+    The 3 variables, *carbon_xcm*, *carbon_ycm*, and *carbon_zcm*
+    are used to measure
-    The 3 variables measure the current position of the group *carbon_atoms* along all 3 directions, respectively.
-Then, the displace atoms command move the group *carbon_atoms*, ensuring that its center of mass is located at the origin (0, 0, 0).
+    the current position of the group *carbon_atoms* along all 3 directions, respectively.
+Then, the *displace_atoms* command move the group *carbon_atoms*, ensuring that its center of mass is located at the origin (0, 0, 0).

+.. container:: justify

-    Let us also change the box boundaries:
+    Let us also change the box boundaries by adding the following line to *input.lammps*:

 .. code-block:: lammps
-    :caption: *to be copied in input.lammps*

     change_box all x final -40 40 y final -40 40 z final -40 40